JuliaGeometry/Quaternions.jl/docs/src/examples/basics.md

 q1 * q2 == q2 * q1  # non-commucative
-abs2(q1)  # Squared norm is always an integer. abs2(q2)  # Squared norm is always an integer. abs2(q3)  # Squared norm is not an integer because q3 is not Hurwitz quaternion.
+abs2(q1)  # Squared norm is always an integer. abs2(q2)  # Squared norm is always an integer. abs2(q3)  # Squared norm is not an integer because `q3` is not Hurwitz quaternion.
 ```

 ### Biquaternions
 If all coefficients of a quaternion are complex numbers, the quaternion is called [**Biquaternion**](https://en.wikipedia.org/wiki/Biquaternion).
-However, the type parameter `T` is restricted by `<:Real`, so biquaternions are not supported in this package.
+However, the type parameter `T` is restricted to `<:Real`, so biquaternions are not supported in this package.
 Note that `Base.Complex` has the same type parameter restriction, and [bicomplex numbers](https://en.wikipedia.org/wiki/Bicomplex_number) are not supported in Base.
 See [issue#79](https://github.com/JuliaGeometry/Quaternions.jl/issues/79) for more discussion.